Sichun-Li/Data-Warehousing-ETL-Processing-Data-Analysis/README.md

 # Data Warehousing-ETL Processing & Data-Analysis
-This project is to design and build an efficient and easy to use data warehouse for the Blue Hill Country Club to organize 50,000+ transaction data from ten tables related to one year of operation.
+This project was to design and build an efficient and easy to use data warehouse for the Blue Hill Country Club to organize 50,000+ transaction data from ten tables related to one year of operation.
 Then using the built data warehouse, I performed customer analysis to gain insights about service purchase patterns.  <br>

 Tool: SQL, Tableau